The first step in treatment consists of a wide-range of additional medical examinations which will allow a precise diagnosis.

 Medical examination

-This is a consultation with a gynaecologist, who evaluates the patient's medical records and family history, as well as current symptoms.
-During this consultation, the gynaecologist also carries out a breast examination, to gather information about any lump (including the size, location, mobility, appearance of the skin), and a palpation of the lymph nodes.
+This is a consultation with a gynecologist who evaluates the patient's medical and family history as well as her current symptoms.
+During this consultation, the gynecologist also performs a breast examination to clarify the nature of any lump (e.g. size, location, mobility, appearance of the skin) as well as palpation of the lymph nodes.

 Radiological examinations

-This is an x-ray of the breasts.
-The Geneva Breast Centre has the latest equipment in this field.
+This is an X-ray examination of the breasts.
+The Geneva Breast Centre has state-of-the-art equipment in this area.

-Mammograms are offered as part of scheduled screening to patients aged between 50 and 74 years of age every 2 years.
-Most women who are monitored by a gynaecologist have individual screening before the age of 50, and after the age of 74.
-This screening is adapted to suit the personal risk faced by each patient.
-Patients for whom a genetic risk has been identified receive special monitoring.
-A mammogram may also be indicated for diagnosis if an anomaly is discovered by the patient or their doctor (a lump, nipple discharge, pain, redness of the skin, etc.)
+Mammography is offered as part of organized screening.
+It is offered to patients aged between 50 and 74 years every 2 years.
+Most women followed by their gynaecologist receive individual screening before age 50 and after age 74.
+The latter being adapted to the personal risks of each.
+Patients with an identified genetic risk benefit from special follow-up.
+Mammography may also be indicated for diagnosis in case of discovery of an abnormality by the patient or by her doctor (lump, discharge from the nipple, pain or redness of the skin, etc.).

 Ultrasound

-This radiological examination produces 2D or 3D images without using radiation.
+This is a non-irradiating radiological examination that offers 2D or 3D images.

-This examination involves removing and analysing a small amount of tissue from the suspect area to diagnose and determine the nature of the lesion.
-It can determine whether or not a cancer is present.
-All biopsies are carried out under local anaesthetic.
+This examination consists of removing and analyzing a little tissue located at the suspicious site to confirm the diagnosis and clarify the nature of the lesion.
+It makes it possible to conclude whether or not cancer is present.
+All biopsies are done under local anesthesia.